Codecademy/docs/content/uiux/concepts/accessibility/accessibility.md

   - 'paths/front-end-engineer-career-path'
 ---

-_Accessibility_ refers to designing devices, products, and environments such that individuals with disabilities or sensory impairments can successfully use the device or product.
+Accessibility refers to designing devices, products, and environments such that individuals with disabilities or sensory impairments can successfully use the device or product.

+## Accessibility Guidelines

 The Web Content Accessibility Guidelines (WCAG) break down accessibility into [four main principles](https://www.w3.org/WAI/standards-guidelines/wcag/glance/):